Resize Images Online

 How to resize an image

-1. Enter a target width and/or height in pixels — or click a percentage chip to scale proportionally.
+1. Type a target Width and/or Height in pixels, or click a 25% / 50% / 75% chip to scale the whole image down proportionally.

-2. Drop your images into the box.
-Each one is resized instantly, keeping its original format.
+3. Drop your images into the box; each is resized instantly and keeps its original format.

-3. Download the resized copies — originals on your device are untouched.
+4. Press Download all, the originals on your device are never modified.

 Why resize images?